Tmuat/Visit-Kingston/README.md

 ---

 ## UX

+### Purpose

 ---

-### Purpose

-As briefly stated in the description; the purpose of this site was to provide Kingston Upon Thames, Surrey with a website for individuals looking to visit the town to find key information on Food & Drink, Places To Stay & Attractions.
+As briefly stated in the description; the purpose of this site is to provide Kingston Upon Thames, Surrey with a website for individuals looking to visit the town; with key information on Food & Drink, Places To Stay & Attractions.
 Each area included a number of suggestions with links to external sites should the site visitor require more information.

+---

 ### User Stories

+---

+#### User:

+- As a user of this website, first and foremost I would like to be presented with a well designed site that will allow me to navigate the site in an easy manor.
+- As a user of this website I would like to be able to find information of places to eat and/or drink in Kingston.
+- As a user of this website I would like to be able to find information of places I can stay overnight in and around Kingston.
+- As a user of this website I would like to be able to find information about different attractions in and around Kingston.
+- As a user of this website I would like to be able to access more information about different venues/attractions (i.e. Links to external websites).
+- As a user of this website I woild like to be able to find and view locations on a map to allow me to plan my time in Kingston.
+- As a user of this website I would like to be able to contact the makers of the website in case of any questions or suggestions.
+- As a user of this website I would like to be able to access the social media links of the website.

+---

 ### Wireframes